Hisyeo/Hisyeo.github.io/docs/reference/word_types/enders.md

 ## Sentence Enders

-There are many sentence enders in Hisyëö unlike Kokanu.
-These allow Hisyëö speakers to properly express what could be considered as "registers" in that they change the overall tone of what is being said.
+There are many sentence enders in Hîsyêô unlike Kokanu.
+These allow Hîsyêô speakers to properly express what could be considered as "registers" in that they change the overall tone of what is being said.
 The content remains the same, but the meaning is changed considerably.